cocotb/cocotb/documentation/source/quickstart.rst

 (Python with development packages, a C++11 compiler with development packages, GNU Make, a :ref:`supported simulator<simulator-support>`) and cocotb itself (``pip install cocotb``) available.

-Download and extract the cocotb source files according to the *release version* you are using from https://github.com/cocotb/cocotb/releases - you can check your cocotb version with ``cocotb-config --version``.
+Download and extract the cocotb source files *according to the release version* you are using from https://github.com/cocotb/cocotb/releases - you can check your cocotb version with ``cocotb-config --version``.

-The sources for cocotb's *development version* are available from https://github.com/cocotb/cocotb.
-See `Installing the Development Version <https://docs.cocotb.org/en/latest/install_devel.html>`_ for more details.

 The following lines are all you need to run a first simulation with cocotb: